 After defining the parting line, the machining allowances must be determined.
-Thereafter the draft must be dawn: it ensures that the part will be removable from the die (no perpendicular surfaces to the parting line).
+Thereafter the draft must be dawn: it ensures that the part will be removable from the die - no perpendicular surfaces to the parting line.
 Disk shaped forging - Parting line, allowances, draft, radii and fillet

 Increasing the draft makes the removal easier but increase the mass of the forging.
 After the finishing step the workpiece starts to cool and shrinks.
 Therefore, its dimensions are going to decrease.
-The outer surfaces are getting further from the die's surfaces.
+The outer surfaces are getting away from the die's surfaces.
 Contrary to that, the inner surfaces shrink onto the die, making the ejection more difficult.
 So, the draft angle is different on the inner and outer surfaces.

-Mechanical machines are equipped with lower and upper ejectors thus the draft can be smaller.
+Mechanical machines are equipped with lower and upper ejectors thus the draft angle can be smaller.
 On screw presses, there is a lower ejector (upper rarely).
-Hammers usually don't have ejectors (modern ones can have), so the draft is the highest for hammers.
+Hammers usually don't have ejectors (some modern ones can have), so the draft is the highest for hammers.
 The volume of the forging must be calculated.
 This planning step is done together with the design of the preforming steps geometry.

-Design of the preformed geometry of a connection rod
+Design of the preformed geometry

-This geometry does not include the material which will go to flash, burn and the wasted at parting.
+This geometry does not include the material which goes to flash, will burn and be wasted at parting.